Bosniaks: Yugoslavia

-During the socialist Yugoslav period, the Muslims continued to be treated as a religious group instead of an ethnic group.
 In the 1948 census, Bosnia and Herzegovina's Muslims had three options in the census: "Serb-Muslim", "Croat-Muslim", and "ethnically undeclared Muslim".
 In the 1953 census the category "Yugoslav, ethnically undeclared" was introduced and the overwhelming majority of those who declared themselves as such were Muslims.
 Aleksandar Ranković and other Serb communist members opposed the recognition of Bosnian Muslim nationality.
 Muslim members of the communist party continued in their efforts to get Tito to support their position for recognition.
 The Bosnian Muslims were recognized as an ethnic group in 1961 but not as a nationality and in 1964 the Fourth Congress of the Bosnian Party assured the Bosnian Muslims the right to self-determination.
 On that occasion, one of the leading communist leaders, Rodoljub Čolaković, stated that "our Muslim brothers" were equal with Serbs and Croats and that they would not be "forced to declare themselves as Serbs and Croats."
 He guaranteed them "full freedom in their national determination" Following the downfall of Ranković, Tito changed his view and stated that recognition of Muslims and their national identity should occur.
 In 1968 the move was protested in the Serb republic and by Serb nationalists such as Dobrica Ćosić.
 In 1971, the Muslims were fully recognized as a nationality and in the census the option "Muslims by nationality" was added.